Sukesh3485/Projects/README.md

-# Europe bike store dashboard using Power_BI
-# Sales dashboard with Excel
+# Data analytics project using Excel and Power BI for data visualization and business insights.
+Includes dashboards, pivot tables.